 What could be more fun than Christmas cookies?
 Ninja and Star Wars Christmas cookies, of course!

 As you all know, I am a complete nerd.
-For proof of this, please refer to my most recent workout video, where I am dressed as Lara Croft in Tombraider.
+For proof of this, please refer to a recent workout video, where I am dressed as Lara Croft in Tombraider.

-All of the ingredients in this recipe are good for you.
-They are gluten free, so they won’t upset your stomach if you have a wheat sensitivity.
-They’re dairy free – and not made with some fake pressed oil – I used whole, unrefined coconut oil.
+All of the ingredients in this recipe are gluten free, so they won’t upset your stomach if you have a gluten sensitivity.
+They’re dairy free – and not made with any highly processed oil – I used whole, unrefined coconut oil.
 I even gave you my powdered sugar recipe so you can make your own healthy version!

 They will take an hour or so to put together, between the rolling and the cooking and the decorating, but I can’t think of anything more fun than decorating ninjas and Millennium Falcons….or any Christmas cookie shapes you like.

-I’ve tested this recipe with both my own gluten-free flour blend, and the store bought Bob’s Red Mill (be sure to add xantham gum if you’re using their mix) and both worked great.
+I’ve tested this recipe with both a home made gluten free flour blend, and the store bought Bob’s Red Mill (be sure to add xantham gum if you’re using their mix) and both worked great.
 Be sure to read my notes, and leave your own if you try something different!

 I’d love to hear about your substitutions, experiments, Star Wars stories, or anything at all related to ninjas, Christmas and general awesomeness.